Aditee1511/Task-5-Stock-Market-Prediction/README.md

 Data Science Intern Task5-Create a hybrid model for stock prediction using numerical analysis of historical price.
 Stock used to analyze and predict - S&P BSE SENSEX.
-Historical stock prices for S&P BSE SENSEX from https://finance.yahoo.com/ .Textual News Headlines (india-news-headlines) data from https://bit.ly/36fFPI6
+Historical stock prices for S&P BSE SENSEX from https://finance.yahoo.com/ .
+Stock Headlines (india-news-headlines) data from https://bit.ly/36fFPI6